AnanthaRamanathan/Python-SocketIO-Client-Server/README.md

     pip install -r requirements.txt

-### 4.At first run the SocketIO sever
+### 4. At first run the SocketIO sever

     python server.py

-### 5.Open new terminal from current working directory and run the SocketIO client
+### 5. Open new terminal from current working directory and run the SocketIO client

     python client.py